The Free City (Zephyria)

 The district cistern pump broke.
 Kito waited for maintenance to arrive.
 An hour passed.
 Two hours.
 He asked a neighbor when the service crew was coming.
 The neighbor handed him a wrench and said, "You're the service crew."

 By the end of the week, Kito had learned to pump water, patch adobe, and argue with three different neighbors about whose turn it was to clean the composting latrine.
 He hadn't smiled that much since childhood.
 He also hadn't slept well—the silence where Nexus's sleep-optimization broadcast should have been kept waking him.
 His body expected the corporate lullaby.
-The desert offered only wind and someone else's snoring through thin walls.
+The desert offered only crickets and someone else's snoring through thin walls.

 He stayed.
 Most of them stayed.